Vyral/greg-mcdaniel/_posts/2019-12-03-a-cooking-demonstration-at-the-peasant--the-pear.md

 The Peasant & The Pear has been here for about 15 years.
 It’s a great boutique, neighborhood restaurant.
 I can personally attest to the quality of their food—it's fantastic, and they treat you like kings and queens\!

 Today, Rodney will be demonstrating how to make a dish that could come in handy any time of the year, but especially during the holiday season: turkey gravy.
+He'll also go over the process for mixing his classic “Peartini” cocktail\!

 {% include pullquote.html %}